forgi86/sysid-neural-structures-fitting/README.md

 # Folders:
-* torchid:  pytorch implementation of the fitting methods above
+* torchid:  pytorch implementation of the fitting methods 1,2,3
 * examples: examples of neural dynamical models fitting
-* common:   definition of fitting metrics r-square, etc
+* common:   definition of performance index R-squared, etc.

 The [examples](examples) are: